ajay8297/simple-time-service/README.md

 Deploy the application in the cloud using Terraform and AWS.

 Once the infrastructure is deployed, the application will be available via a public load balancer in the cloud.

-Thank you for completing this DevOps challenge!
-Feel free to reach out if you have any questions.

-yaml
-Copy
-Edit

----

-### Instructions to Add:

-1. Copy the content above.
-2. Go to your GitHub repository.
-3. Open the `README.md` file or create one if it doesn't exist.
-4. Paste the content into the `README.md` file.
-5. Commit and push the changes.

-This will provide clear and complete instructions on how to build, deploy, and run the **SimpleTimeServ